dangoslen/dangoslen-me-site/content/blog/getting-stuff-done.md

 In other words, if we want to get better about accomplishing our goals, we need to be more proactive about getting things done rather than starting new things.
 Starting a lot of work items only to let them stay perpetually open and rot away does no one any good.

-I tend to phrase this ideas like this: Teams aren't paid to start things; they are paid to finish things.
+I tend to phrase this idea like this: Teams aren't paid to start things; they are paid to finish things.

 Would you pay a lawnkeeper if they only mowed half of your lawn?
 Or would you pay an electrician if they came to your house, started working on a new circuit, and said, "Oh, sorry - an urgent need came up across town.
 I have to finish your installation later?"